Becoming a TA at the University of Toronto

 You can apply for several TAships across a variety of departments.
 Once you get an offer for a position, you can decline it.
 The good news is that once you hold your first Unit 1 position (or, more accurately, the position with the most number of hours in your first term of employment) you and the hiring department can become good friends for several years.
 Under the collective agreement, you must be offered up to six “subsequent appointments” of at least the same number of hours (though you may not always work on the same courses or even at the same campus).
 Your funding package may have other guarantees built into it as well, so it’s important to check.
 Finally, it’s worth knowing that you may also apply for additional TAships beyond your subsequent appointments (e.g. to hold a TAship in an additional term within a given year), and that application should be made following the same steps described previously.

 What happens once I am hired?

-No matter where you work at U of T, you will be offered three hours of paid training with your first TAship.
-These three hours could be a mix of department-led training or other programming offered by services like the Teaching Assistants’ Training Program.
+No matter where you work at U of T, you will be offered four hours of paid training with your first TAship.
+These four hours could be a mix of department-led training or other programming offered by services like the Teaching Assistants’ Training Program.
 Depending on your duties, health and safety or other specialized training may also be required.
 On the subject of duties, you should be given a copy of a form known as a “DDAH” (Description of Duties and Allocation of Hours), which you must review with the Supervising Instructor of your TA contract.
 This form will set out her or his expectations of you for the course.
 You should keep it handy as you work on your contract, making sure to track your hours against this form so you can raise any issues of potentially overworking your contract before they even arise.
 Work patterns will differ across programs/departments and even across courses, but the DDAH and an open line of communication with the teaching team are absolute musts!